michaelgichia/SocialBookmarking/README.md

   ```sh
   $ touch src/config/firebaseConstants.js
   ```
   Your file should look like this.
-Provide your firebase credintials and change the below values.
+Provide your firebase credentials and change the below values.

   `src/config/firebaseConstants.js`
   ```javascript